• Skip to primary navigation

 • Enjoy this nutritious and easy-to-make Mixed Sprouts Curry!

-Stovetop Pressure Cooker Mixed Sprouts Curry
+Stovetop Pressure Cooker Sprouts Curry

 • Follow the same steps as above for the stovetop pressure cooker.
 Cook on high pressure for 2 whistles and let the pressure release naturally.